ADHD and Career Development: Empowering Neurodivergent Women

 Recognizing Your Character Strengths

 • Edward Hallowell, M.D., Ed.D., writes, "Ignoring strengths tends to extinguish them, or at best, not develop them."
-Knowing your strengths can help you match them to a career where you will be using them best.
+Knowing your strengths can help you match them to a career where you will use them best.
 A website that offers a free analysis of your top strengths universal across cultures and nations is VIA Character Strengths.
 It has several articles about strengths and offers more sophisticated analysis for a small fee.
 This site is used by many career coaches, especially those who work with ADHD.

 • According to VIA Character Strengths, knowing your strengths can: